kshru9/Web-Crawler/README.md

         - Thread safe integer
         - Thread safe queue
         - Thread safe map
     - *Pros* No need to keep the lock acquired for more amount of time.
-Hence concurrency can be efficiently achieves in multi processor CPUs
+Hence concurrency can be efficiently achieved in multi processor CPUs
     - *Cons* Overhead due to multiple locks

 ### [How to run multi threaded web crawler](#how-to-run-multi-threaded-web-crawler)